SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 Performing CPR on an unresponsive infant, due to Sudden Infant Death Syndrome (SIDS), requires quick and precise actions.
 Here’s a step-by-step guide:

-5. Perform Chest Compressions: Place two fingers in the center of the infant's chest, just below the nipple line.
-Push down about 1.5 inches, performing 30 quick compressions at a rate of 100-120 compressions per minute.
+5. Start chest compressions: Place two fingers in the center of the chest just below the nipple line.
+Push down about 1.5 inches (4 cm), or one-third the chest depth, at 100–120 compressions per minute.
+Perform 30 compressions followed by 2 rescue breaths (30:2).

 Blood Pressure Category